Forget "Run Hide Fight," Here's How We Help Prevent the Next School Shooting

-Precisely where was eight-year-old Uziyah Garcia supposed TO HIDE while frozen with fear by terrifying sounds that should never be heard in a school anywhere, ever?
+Where was eight-year-old Uziyah Garcia supposed TO HIDE while frozen with fear by terrifying sounds that should never be heard in a school anywhere, ever?

 The young life of Uziyah Garcia ended during another school shooting.
 Uziyah was just eight years old.

-Just how was teacher Eva Mireles supposed TO FIGHT when she's caught off guard, chalk in hand in the middle of a lesson, confronted by a mass-killer armed with an AR-15 assault rifle?
+Just how was teacher Eva Mireles supposed TO FIGHT when caught off guard, chalk in hand in the middle of a lesson, confronted by a mass-killer armed with an AR-15 assault rifle?

 Fourth-grade teacher Eva Mireles (pictured above), along with her fellow teacher Irma Garcia were killed at Robb Elementary.
 They join the ranks of too many other educators who have been visited by horrific acts of workplace violence in our schools.

 Why RUN-HIDE-FIGHT does not work and signs to look for of possible impending disaster.

 The myth of "run-hide-fight" as the answer to school shooting prevention is putting our children and teachers at risk.
 IT IS reactive.
 It assumes the position the shooter is already in the school, now what do we do?
 More troublesome, it brings with it a false sense of security that "we've had active shooter training, so we're protected."